douglasgreen/codesmith/README.md

-# simple-universal-syntax
+# codesmith

-A file to read a simple universal syntax and write other languages
+A project to read a simple universal syntax and write other languages.

 ## Setup